AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_gradingrgbcurvetransform.rst

       Will reset value to style's defaults if style is not the current style.

-   .. py:method:: GradingRGBCurveTransform.setValue(self: PyOpenColorIO.GradingRGBCurveTransform, values: PyOpenColorIO.GradingRGBCurve) -> None
+   .. py:method:: GradingRGBCurveTransform.setValue(self: PyOpenColorIO.GradingRGBCurveTransform, values: OpenColorIO_v2_0rc1::GradingRGBCurve) -> None
       :module: PyOpenColorIO

       Throws if value is not valid.